Martan03/TrackmaniaRecords/README.md

 # Trackmania Records

 Me and my friends play Trackmania and we like to compete with each other.
-So I desided to make website, so we can upload our records and share them with each other.
+So I decided to make website, so we can upload our records and share them with each other.

 ## Programming Language